Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Relying too much on modern conveniences—like easy access to food, electricity, and technology—creates a fragile way of living, especially in unpredictable environments.
 When a hurricane hits, the power goes out, or flooding cuts off supply routes, those who depend solely on external comforts struggle the most.
 True self-reliance comes from developing the skills, discipline, and mindset to adapt and function even when conveniences disappear.
 The more you prepare, the less you have to panic when circumstances change.

 I’m fortunate to have experienced certain physical and mental hardships that have prepared me for self-reliance here in Belize.
 Firstly, I’ve been single and alone most of my life.
-I was a long-haul truck driver for six and a half years, routinely driving through places like downtown New York City and mountain driving during winters.
-On a bicycle, I biked through Atlantic Canada and Quebec during the 2019-20 Canadian winter.
-As part of that ride, I biked the Mexican Baja for a month, enduring 46°C (115°F) temperatures, as part of spending two years biking from Canada to Belize.
+I was a long-haul truck driver for six and a half years, routinely driving through places like downtown New York City and mountain driving during winter.
+On my bicycle, I biked through Atlantic Canada and Quebec during the 2019-20 Canadian winter.
+I also biked the Mexican Baja for a month, enduring 46°C (115°F) temperatures, as part of spending two years biking from Canada to Belize.

-a tent in the winter a man in front of his bike
+a tent in the winter referencing doing tough things The author in front of his bike after biking in 47C (115F) temps.

 Some of my physical tests – camping in a tent during the winter & biking through 46°C (115°F) temperatures